nusret35/turkish-financial-website-honeypot/README.md

 # Turkish Financial Website Honeypot

-This project initially created for Cybersecurity Applications course.
+This project initially created for Cybersecurity Applications course which turned out as a good template for a honeypoy.
 The repository includes a financial website template.
 The feed is fetched from an RSS

 # Database Tables